Skip to main content

 Use parameter suggestions to help users enter a correct value.
 For instance, when entering a product name, it might make sense to dynamically query a database for values starting with the already entered text, and suggest to auto-complete the value.

-Suggestions are functions that take one string argument, and return a list of strings to be suggested to user.
+Suggestions are functions that take one string argument and return a list of strings to be suggested to the user.
 Suggestions work only for string parameters.

 grok.functions.register({